websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-for-liferay-73.md

 # Upgrading Search for Liferay 7.3

+Upgrading Liferay requires some additional steps to upgrade the search experience:

 - Backing up your indexes
-- Installing Elasticsearch 7
+- Installing Elasticsearch 7 (and the plugins Liferay requires)
-- Connecting Liferay to Elasticsearch
+- Connecting Liferay to Elasticsearch (may require a new connector)
 - Re-indexing the Workflow Metrics, Company, and System indexes from their dedicated user interfaces
 - Restoring the search tuning indexes from the backed up version